-^() Except for Bolivia, Colombia and Ecuador which are for 2019.
+() Except for Bolivia, Colombia and Ecuador which are for 2019.

-^() Gini Index for Argentina only considers urban areas.
+() Gini Index for Argentina only considers urban areas.

-(1) Source: International Labour Organization (ILO), ILOSTAT, except for Uruguay.
-According to the ILO: Employees are considered to have informal jobs if their employment relationship is, in law or in practice, not subject to national labour legislation, income taxation, social protection or entitlement to certain employment benefits (advance notice of dismissal, severance pay, paid annual or sick leave, etc.).
-In the case of Uruguay, it uses the National Statistics Institute data, 12-month average data of 2020, referring to the "non-registered employees", i.e. a person who declares not to have the right to perceive a contributory retirement benefit from its current job.

-(2) Sources: ECLAC and IMF - WEO Ocotber 2021.
-In the case of Uruguay it uses data from the Central Bank and National Institute of Statistics.
+ration (ILO), ILOSTAT, except for Uruguay.
+According to the ILO: Employees are considered to have informal jobs if their employment not subject to national labour legislation, income taxation, social protection or entitlement to certain employment benefits (advance laid annual or sick leave, etc.).
+In the case of Uruguay, it uses the National Statistics Institute data, 12-month average data of 2020, poloyees", i.e. a person who declares not to have the right to perceive a contributory retirement benefit from its current job.
+Statistics in the case of Uruguay it uses data from the Central Bank and National Institute of Statistics.